lyndonzheng/TFill/README.md

 ## License
 This work is licensed under a MIT License.

-This software is for educational and academic research purpose only.
+This software is for educational and academic research purposes only.
 If you wish to obtain a commercial royalty bearing license to this software, please contact us at chuanxia001@e.ntu.edu.sg.

 ## Citation